connectomicslab/connectomemapper3/paper/paper.md

   the Docker and Singularity container images, and the execution of the BIDS App via the different container images adopting multiple pipeline configurations, using a sample multi-modal MRI dataset [@Tourbier2020SampleDataset] that has been created for this purpose.
-Doing so, we can guarantee the full functionality of each new released version of CMP3.
+Doing so, we can guarantee the full functionality of each newly released version of CMP3.
 More details about CMP3, the different processing steps and generated outputs together with installation and usage instructions, and different tutorials supporting the analysis, and the interpretation of the generated outputs with popular tools, can be found in